chahak13/game-of-life/README.md

 ### 2. Life 1.05 File format

 There is also an experimental support of the [Life 1.05 File Format](https://www.conwaylife.com/wiki/Life_1.05) which is used to create large patterns.
-The parser follows strict rules of the format as described in the wiki and doesn't support custom rules as of now.
+The parser follows strict format as described in the wiki and doesn't support custom rules as of now. `1` or `*` in the pattern denotes a live cell, any other character denotes a dead cell.
 An example file of this format is:

 ```
 #Life 1.05